bquast/save/README.md

 # save
-An RStudio addin to save object from the Global Environment
+An RStudio addin to save objects from the Global Environment to a file.